CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-paging.md

 The *count* property contains the number of objects actually returned.
 In the above example, 100 objects were returned whose identifiers range from 50 to 149.
 If you don't add a limit to your call the default value of 100 will be used.
+Note that although using a start is very convenient, obtaining data can become slow when its value is very large.
+In these cases you may want to filter specific IDs.
+For more information you can check our [Fields parameter page](./rest-fields-parameter.md)

 The property *total* contains the total number of available objects.
 In the above example the total is 335, which means it takes at least 4 calls